BMaser/bmaser.github.io/Readme.md

 <div class="aboutme">
 <h4><b>About me</b></h4>
 <p>
-Currently, I am a member of the <a href="http://www.wavelab.at/members-content.shtml"> The Multimedia Signal Processing and Security Lab(WaveLab)</a>, working on computer vision projects in the field of biometrics.
-Particularly, Finger vein classification using a deep-learning and classical approach.
-I have worked on many biometric projects.
-As a result, I have contributed to publishing five papers.
-Apart from research projects and publishing, I have consistently been committed to developing my skill in applied deep learning and machine learning (let say Machine vision).
-I cordially keen to work and learn new things in computer vision (CV) and machine learning.</p>
+I am currently a member of The <a href="http://www.wavelab.at/members-content.shtml"> Multimedia Signal Processing and Security Lab (WaveLab)</a>, where I work on computer vision applications in the area of Image forensics.Sensor identification, in particular, using a deep-learning and classical approach.
+I've worked on several Image Forensics programs.
+As a result, I was able to contribute to seven scientific articles.
+Besides academic ventures, I've actively worked to develop my advanced deep learning and machine learning skills.</p>

-<p>You may see, the list of CV/ML projects that I did in my profile.
-More information including my resume can be seen on my Linkedin profile.</p>

-<p>Recently , I worked on a new project to discriminate and identify different sensors based on a deep learning approach.
-In addition, I did research in the computer vision field that I designed and implemented a solution to detect the image origin of a given finger vein image using statistical methods with a machine learning approach.</p>
+<p>I am eager to work in computer vision (CV) to machine learning and develop new skills.
+In my profile, you can see a list of ML projects that I completed.
+My LinkedIn profile contains additional material, including my CV.</p>
 </div>

 </body>